Je-Leo-AS/Curriculo/main.typ

 #project(
   title: "TRNG Integrated Circuit",
   description: [
-    - TRNG in 130 nm with VHDL, optimized in FPGA, synthesized with Genus and routed with Innovus (43 cells, 41 µW).
+    - TRNG in 130 nm with VHDL, optimized in FPGA, synthesized with Genus, and routed with Innovus (43 cells, 41 µW).
   ],
   date-from: ""
 )